formal-land/llzk-lib/README.md

   -DLLVM_ENABLE_RTTI=on \
   -DLLVM_ENABLE_EH=on \
   -DLLVM_ENABLE_ASSERTIONS=on
-# Note that using llvm dylib will cause zkir to be linked to the built LLVM
+# Note that using llvm dylib will cause llzk to be linked to the built LLVM
-# dylib; if you'd like zkir to be used independent of the build folder, you
+# dylib; if you'd like llzk to be used independent of the build folder, you
 # should leave off the dylib settings.

 cmake --build .